aramis-lab/clinica/docs/IO.md

     ...
     ```

+!!!
+Note for t1-volume and pet-volume pipelines
+    The suffix "_intensity" is added systematically to the atlas statistics of t1-volume and pet-volume pipelines.

 A complete list of optional arguments can be obtained with the command line `clinica merge-tsv --help`

 ## `center-nifti` - Center NIfTI files of a BIDS directory